Green Tea Benefits

 Cancer prevention

 Green tea and specifically EGCG, one of green tea’s most potent catechins have been showing a lot of promise in cancer prevention.
-Green tea is very promising due to a number of reasons: it is non-toxic, have a much wider range of target organs comapared to standard drugs, digestive tract, liver, breast, prostate and skin being just some of the organs where green tea helps.
+Green tea is very promising due to a number of reasons: it is non-toxic, have a much wider range of target organs compared to standard drugs, digestive tract, liver, breast, prostate and skin being just some of the organs where green tea helps.
 According to one researcher “The first stage of cancer prevention with green tea leads to the delay of cancer onset”.

 Stroke prevention

-Green tea may prevent stroke, and EGCG has been shown to protect braincells from destructive processes following stroke .
+Green tea may prevent stroke, and EGCG has been shown to protect braincells from destructive processes following stroke.

 Lowers cholesterol levels